 West Nile Virus Vaccines

-The US Food and Drug Administration (FDA) has not approved West Nile virus (WNV) vaccines for use in humans as of September 2025.
+The US Food and Drug Administration (FDA) has not approved West Nile virus (WNV) vaccines for use in humans as of December 2025.
 However, active human clinical studies include vaccine candidates: two live attenuated chimeric vaccines, one DNA vaccine, one recombinant subunit vaccine, and two inactivated whole-virus vaccines.
+A Research Article published in October 2025 stated that live-attenuated vaccines, including flavivirus YFV 17D and JEV SA14-14-2 vaccines, offer the advantages of robust immune responses and long-lasting protection.

 In Phase 2 trials, the live attenuated recombinant yellow fever vaccine strain expressing the premembrane and envelope (prM–E) genes of WNV (ChimeriVax-WN02, Sanofi Pasteur) demonstrated a favorable safety profile and immunogenicity, even in older age groups, following a single dose.